 It builds courage, confidence..and muscles.

-The goal of rock climbing is to summit or reach the end of a climb route without falling.
+The goal of rock climbing is to summit or reach the end of a climbing route without falling.
 Nothing can build more courage and confidence in your kids than getting them to try an activity that conquers heights.
-If your kid has extreme fear of heights, rock climbing could be the best activity to overcome that.
+If your kid has an extreme fear of heights, rock climbing could be the best activity to overcome that.
 Also, reaching the top can be a fulfilling and rewarding experience.
 To do so requires a lot of physical and mental energy.
-This kind of build a lot of confidence and muscles!
+This kind of builds a lot of confidence and muscles!

 It makes them love the outdoors!

-Rock climbing takes your kids to adventures and places especially of greater heights.
+Rock climbing takes your kids to adventures and places, especially of greater heights.
 There’s no better way for your kid to appreciate nature than conquering rocks and mountains and interacting closely with it.
-But, it takes a lot of guided indoor training to be able conquer the great outdoors.
+But, it takes a lot of guided indoor training to be able to conquer the great outdoors.
 It’s gonna be worth the time and effort for sure!

 It improves listening skills and problem solving skills.

 Falling is not the goal, reaching the top is.
 Your kid needs to listen to his/her in order to keep moving toward that goal.
-That requires sufficient problem solving skills also as one wrong move can lead to falling.
+That requires sufficient problem-solving skills also as one wrong move can lead to falling.
 So, every right movement of hand and foot is actually a problem solved!

 It improves hand, foot, and eye coordination.